thoresonjd/LeetCode/OldSolutionFiles/README.md

 # OldSolutionFiles

-The files in this directory we uploaded manually prior to my adoption of [LeetHub](https://github.com/QasimWani/LeetHub).
+The files in this directory were uploaded manually prior to my adoption of [LeetHub](https://github.com/QasimWani/LeetHub).